int-brain-lab/paper-brain-wide-map/brainwidemap/encoding/README.md

 ## Installation

 There are several steps that are necessary to get the code in this section of the repo to run.
-First and foremost the user must install the `neurencoding` package upon which the models are build.
+First and foremost the user must install the `neurencoding` package upon which the models are built.
 Currently this is done by cloning [the neurencoding repo](https://github.com/berkgercek/neurencoding.git) into a local directory, and installing the package either using python's pip package manager (`pip install -e ./neurencoding`) or conda's development command (`conda develop ./neurencoding`).

 Users must also adjust the paths for storage in the `params.py` file.
 These are the paths where the code will store cached results, `GLM_CACHE`, and the fit results for the brain-wide map, `GLM_FIT_PATH`.
 As long as the top-level directory that is specified already exists the code will handle subfolder generation etc.